xherin1999/noetia/noetia-whitepaper-v0.1-beta20.md

 - **POM-Base (base layer):** a handle-level **existential** claim.
 Its role is: determine that behind a handle `h` there is **at least one mind** under the named fork.
 For a handle `h`, a fork defines a backing set `Behind(h) ⊆ Minds_fork`.
 Passing means:
   `POM-Base(h) ⇒ Behind(h) ≠ ∅` (there exists **at least one** mind backing `h`).
   It does **not** imply uniqueness, independence, exclusive control, or continuity.
 Those are hosted elsewhere (BSC / POM-I / contract interfaces / venue γ).
-  In practice, POM-Base may be implemented as a **disjunction** over minimal contract templates; passing any one template suffices (OR, not AND).
+  In practice, POM-Base follows a **Disjunctive Logic (OR-principle)**: passing *any* accepted proof pattern suffices.
+Its utility is strictly to establish **minimal contract subjecthood**—that `h` is capable of bearing a bind—rather than to assert uniqueness or specific cognitive traits.
 - **No weaker “POM”:** any credential weaker than the above existential mind-claim should not be called POM.
 Weaker credentials may exist (endpoint / tool / object proofs), but they do not assert mindhood and their bearers are treated as contract-objects unless they also satisfy POM-Base.
 - Forkable:
   - POM-U: low-friction POM-Base fork for spam prevention; still asserts existential mindhood under the named fork, but with low assurance (UI may label it “human-like”).